MutiatOba/tech221_virtulisation/README.md

 Virtual box is what we use to make virtual machines.

-Vagrants gives the instructions to virtual box and standardises what is in the virtual box. it sends instrction to the virtual box about the type of machine that we want.
+Vagrants gives the instructions to virtual box and standardises what is in the virtual box. it sends instruction to the virtual box about the type of machine that we want.

 ### creating virtual machines with vagrant